Social Media and Marketing

 People and Profitability

 Any restaurant is only as good as it’s people, including both the management and staff.
 Since labour costs tend to be among the highest costs in any establishment, it’s important to have an idea about how productive your staff are and how much sales they bring in.
 Similarly, it’s very important to ensure that employees are engaged and happy at work, as high employee turnover impacts productivity and the bottom line.
+Check out how our reporting feature can help you get a better overview of labour costs vs. revenues.

 The most important KPIs in this area include: